 - 5.1 Regional Policy Statement - 5.1.1 City or district councils may: - a.
-City or district plans may implement Policy 3.8.2 by requesting the regional council include urban growth boundaries in the Regional Policy Statement; - 5.1.2 The regional council may: - At the request of city or district councils, include urban growth boundaries, future urban development areas or their equivalent in the regional policy statement, where: - i.
+Implement Policy 3.8.2 by requesting the regional council include urban growth boundaries in the Regional Policy Statement; - 5.1.2 The regional council may: - a.
+At the request of city or district councils, include urban growth boundaries, future urban development areas or their equivalent in the RPS, where: - i.
 Those urban growth boundaries are necessary to sustainably manage urban growth within the district; - ii.
-The boundaries are robust in terms of providing sufficient capacity for 10 years urban growth; - iii.
-Those urban growth boundaries are consistent with the policy direction of the regional policy statement in terms of priorities for the management of environment and natural hazards; - b.
-Administer a change to the regional policy statement where the relevant city or district council identifies a need to modify existing urban growth boundaries to maintain a minimum of 10 years capacity for urban growth.
+The boundaries are robust in terms of providing sufficient capacity for 10 years urban growth; - Those urban growth boundaries are consistent with the policy direction of the RPSin terms of priorities for the management of environment and natural hazards; - b.
+Administer a change to the RPS where the relevant city or district council identifies a need to modify existing urban growth boundaries to maintain a minimum of 10 years capacity for urban growth.